-mrll.fmt Free: 1130D\/1560D Foot: 0D/ 0D VJ RSeq: 2 Clr: 0 DISK024:[PAGER.PSTYLES]UNIVERSAL.BST:26 10-15 B Cs: 31156
+mrll.fmt Free: 1130D/1560D Foot: 0D/ 0D VJ RSeq: 2 Clr: 0 DISK024:[PAGER.PSTYLES]UNIVERSAL.BST;26 3 C Cs: 34301

-The Special Meeting

-Time, Date and Place . . . . . . . . .
-The special meeting will be held at the Hilton Milwaukee City local time.

-Center, located at 509 West Wisconsin Avenue, Milwaukee, Wisconsin, on September 23, 2003, commencing at 10:15 a.m.,

-Record Date and Shares Entitled to

-Shareholders of record as of the close of business on

-August 21, 2003 will be entitled to notice of and to vote at the special meeting and on any adjournments or postponements of the special meeting.
-On the record date, 42,342,030 shares of Cobalt common stock were outstanding and entitled to vote at the special meeting.

-Purpose of the Meeting.....
-The purpose of the special meeting is to consider and vote upon a proposal to approve the acquisition of Cobalt by WellPoint pursuant to the plan of merger included in the Agreement and Plan of Merger, dated as of June 3, 2003, as amended, among Cobalt, WellPoint and Crossroads Acquisition Corp.
+The Special Meeting (see page 35) Time, Date and Place The special meeting will be held at the Hilton Milwaukee City Center, located at 509 West Wisconsin Avenue, Milwaukee, Wisconsin, on September 23, 2003, commencing at 10:15 a.m., local time.
+Record Date and Shares Entitled to Vote Shareholders of record as of the close of business on August 21, 2003 will be entitled to notice of and to vote at the special meeting and on any adjournments or postponements of the special meeting.
+On the record date, shares of Cobalt common stock were outstanding and entitled to vote at the special meeting.
+Purpose of the Meeting The purpose of the special meeting is to consider and vote upon a proposal to approve the acquisition of Cobalt by WellPoint pursuant to the plan of merger included in the Agreement and Plan of Merger, dated as of June 3, 2003, as amended, among Cobalt, WellPoint and Crossroads Acquisition Corp.
 Under Wisconsin law, approval of the merger by the Wisconsin Office of the Commissioner of Insurance must be obtained before the plan of merger may be submitted to you for approval.

-Vote Required . . . . . . . . . .
+Vote Required The affirmative vote of the holders of a majority of the shares

 The affirmative vote of the holders of a majority of the shares of Cobalt common stock outstanding on the record date is required to approve the merger and the merger agreement.
-As of the record date, there were 42,342,030 shares of Cobalt common stock outstanding, of which approximately 59% were beneficially owned by Wisconsin United for Health Foundation, Inc., referred to in this proxy statement/prospectus as the Foundation.
+As of the record date, there were shares of Cobalt common stock outstanding, of which approximately 59% were beneficially owned by Wisconsin United for Health Foundation, Inc., referred to in this proxy statement/prospectus as the Foundation.
 The Foundation has agreed with WellPoint to vote, or cause to be voted, all of the shares of Cobalt common stock it owns and has the right to vote to approve the merger and the merger agreement, subject to certain termination rights.
 See "Related Agreements-Voting and Lockup Agreement."
-The Foundation's vote will be regardless of the vote of any other shareholder.
+The Foundation's vote will be sufficient to approve the merger and the merger agreement regardless of the vote of any other shareholder.